MUZAMMILATEO/muzammilateo.github.io/_publications/2025-08-25-scale-aware-depth-endoscope.md

 slidesurl:
 paperurl: 'https://doi.org/10.48550/arXiv.2508.11282'
 bibtexurl:
-citation: 'Muzammil Khan, Enzo Kerkhof, Matteo Fusaglia, Koert Kuhlmann, Theo Ruers, and Françoise J. Siepel. _Unifying Scale-Aware Depth Prediction and Perceptual Priors for Monocular Endoscope Pose Estimation and Tissue Reconstruction_.
+citation: 'Muzammil Khan, Enzo Kerkhof, Matteo Fusaglia, Koert Kuhlmann, Theo Ruers, and Françoise J. Siepel.
+Unifying Scale-Aware Depth Prediction and Perceptual Priors for Monocular Endoscope Pose Estimation and Tissue Reconstruction.
 IEEE Access (under review), 2025.'
 ---

 <div class="justify">
-Accurate **localisation of endoscopes** and **reconstruction of the surrounding tissue** surface are critical for safer and more effective minimally invasive surgery.
-Traditional monocular approaches struggle with challenges such as **depth ambiguity**, **tissue deformation**, **inconsistent camera motion**, and **limited visual texture**.
+Accurate localisation of endoscopes and reconstruction of the surrounding tissue surface are critical for safer and more effective minimally invasive surgery.
+Traditional monocular approaches struggle with challenges such as depth ambiguity, tissue deformation, inconsistent camera motion, and limited visual texture.

 To address these issues, we propose a unified framework that combines scale-aware depth prediction with perceptual refinement across time.
-Our method introduces the **MAPIS-Depth module**, which integrates state-of-the-art depth models (Depth Pro and Depth Anything) with advanced optimisation to generate pseudo-metric depth estimates.
+Our method introduces the MAPIS-Depth module, which integrates state-of-the-art depth models (Depth Pro and Depth Anything) with advanced optimisation to generate pseudo-metric depth estimates.
 These estimates are then temporally refined using pixel correspondences and perceptual similarity, making the system more robust to tissue motion and deformation.

-For accurate 3D registration, we further develop the **WEMA-RTDL module**, ensuring consistent camera tracking and alignment.
-The reconstructed depth data are fused into detailed **3D meshes** of the surgical scene, providing a reliable spatial representation.
+For accurate 3D registration, we further develop the WEMA-RTDL module, ensuring consistent camera tracking and alignment.
+The reconstructed depth data are fused into detailed 3D meshes of the surgical scene, providing a reliable spatial representation.

-Evaluations on **benchmark datasets (HEVD and SCARED)** show that our framework outperforms existing methods, delivering more stable and precise reconstructions for monocular endoscopy.
+Evaluations on benchmark datasets (HEVD and SCARED) show that our framework outperforms existing methods, delivering more stable and precise reconstructions for monocular endoscopy.
 </div>